antaresproject/search/README.md

 ## Documentation

-Antares Search Component documentation documentation is not finished yet.
+Antares Search Module documentation documentation is not finished yet.

 Full Antares documentation can be found at [antaresproject.io/docs](http://antaresproject.io/docs).